neo4j-partners/amazon-cloud-formation-neo4j/marketplace/README.md

 # Updating the Marketplace Listing
 CFT deploys in AWS Marketplace aren't self service.
 At some point that might change.
 So, next up is updating the product load form.
 That's stored [here](https://docs.google.com/spreadsheets/d/1Nmpw3etZX7xj6nQgS5w3K2B-i0gJevdQ/edit?usp=sharing&ouid=115505246243451814800&rtpof=true&sd=true).
 Note that AWS will almost certainly continue to rev the product load form.
 So, you might periodically be forced to grab a new copy from to publisher portal.

-Things you'll probably want to update in the product load from are:
+You'll defintely want to update the version ID in the product load form.
+You will need to update the AMI ID as well, if you built a new one.

-* AMI ID
-* CFT template link
-* Version of the offer

 Once the product load form is all up to date, you'll just need to resubmit it in the portal [here](https://aws.amazon.com/marketplace/management/offers).